-I also haven’t covered the research and strategy components here, even though they are important, because you may already have a strategy in mind, and approaches vary too wildly to settle on an “average” amount of effort.
+We also haven’t covered the research and strategy components here, even though they are important, because you may already have an SEO strategy in mind, and approaches vary too wildly to settle on an “average” amount of effort.

 (Image Source: Moz)

 First, your site needs to be cleaned up.
 If your site isn’t in proper working order, or isn’t optimized for search engines, it isn’t going to rank on Google.